8483/notes/topics/startupMarketingCopywriting.md

 # 2 schools of advertising

+**Brand awareness**

--   Brand awareness (most people think this is marketing) - Billboards, 30 second TV commercials, print ads, witty jingles, cute slogans
+Мmost people think this is marketing... ex.
+Billboards, 30 second TV commercials, print ads, witty jingles, cute slogans...

+**Direct response**

--   Direct response - Like "infomercials", you must respond directly to the ad to take advantage of what is o`ffered.
+Like "infomercials", you must respond directly to the ad to take advantage of what is offered.
 You call a specific number set up for tracking.

 With direct response, you **know** how much the ads are making i.e. which sales tactics work.